 should have been generated.
 Usually this is C:\Windows\memory.dmp

 When you are ready, please let me know and I will provide you a way to submit this file to me so that I analyze it and see what I can see from it.

 Please, also test your HDD and RAM from BIOS:

--- Say *Thanks* by clicking the Kudos Thumb Up in the post that you find useful.
+-- If you want to say *Thanks* click on the white Kudos Thumb Up in the post you find helpful